vikram57bs/Bridged-site-workers-flutter-app/README.md

 - View and favorite groups they are part of.
 - Maintain a profile for verification by contractors.
 - Manage their current,upcoming and past jobs.
+- admins manage groups , apply for jobs and remove members having reports on them.

  For Contractors:
 - Post job recruitments.